meghanasadhu/bookswap/README.md

 Now go to your code and navigate to Backend folder and edit .env file if not present create one and add the MONGODB_URI which we generated earlier.

+Click on API keys from left pane and create an API key by giving name and full access and Domain should be all domain.

 #### 3. Adding Resend API:

 Navigate to this URL: https://resend.com/docs/send-with-nextjs#4-try-it-yourself